akashpoojari1450-crypto/Truth-Guardian-VAK/README.md

 > 🚀 **Live App:** [Hugging Face Space](https://huggingface.co/spaces/Akash154/Truth-Guardian-VAK)

 ## Project Overview
 **Truth Guardian (VAK-∞)** is an active-defense environment built for the **Meta PyTorch OpenEnv Hackathon**.
-Unlike passive blockers, this system utilizes a **Behavioral DNA Scan** to identify fraud intent and a **Hunter-Protocol** to trace scammer sources.
+Instead of just blocking spam, this system uses **Behavioral DNA Scanning** and a **Hunter-Protocol** to trace scammer sources and neutralize threats.

 ### Key Features
-* **Behavioral DNA Scan:** Detects markers for Urgency, Financial fraud, and Fear-based social engineering.
+* **Behavioral DNA Scan:** Analyzes intent to flag markers for Urgency, Financial fraud, and Social Engineering.
-* **Trident-Intercept:** Intercepts sensitive numeric codes (OTPs) and traces the scammer's IP and proxy node (e.g., Sringeri Node).
+* **Trident-Intercept:** Specialized trap for sensitive OTPs that traces the scammer's IP and proxy node (e.g., Sringeri Node).
-* **Active-Defense Rewards:** Agents earn rewards for successfully neutralizing threats and gathering scammer telemetry.
+* **Active-Defense Rewards:** Agents in this environment earn rewards for successfully neutralizing deceptive interactions.

 ---

 ## Quick Start (OpenEnv Integration)

-The `TruthGuardianEnv` allows agents to interact with the security shield:
+Interact with the security shield using the `TruthGuardianEnv` class:

 ```python
 from truth_guardian import TruthGuardianAction, TruthGuardianEnv